tertsdiepraam/delft-meetup-presentation/content.md

 - Written in C
 - Maintained by the FSF

----

-# uutils coreutils

-Cross-platform reimplementation of the coreutils in Rust

 --- A brief history of uutils

 - Started in August of 2013 by Jordi Boggiano